-No key habitat features such as hollows or nests were recorded during survey.
-No evidence of threatened species (such as flying fox scat) was recorded within the subject site.
-While this assessment does not examine impacts to threatened species, it should be noted that the trees to be removed are small and unlikely to produce large quantities of fruit or flowers.
-As such, these trees are considered unlikely to provide important habitat for threatened species, such as roosting or significant foraging habitat for many species.
+No key habitat features such as hollows or nests were recorded during the site inspection.
+No evidence of threatened species (such as flying fox scats) was recorded within the subject area.
+While this assessment does not examine impacts to threatened species, it should be noted that the trees to be removed are only a small part of the foraging habitat in the surrounding area and unlikely and are considered unlikely to provide important habitat for threatened species, such as roosting or significant foraging habitat for many species.